 At the end of that block, I asked myself: “How about one more block?” and continued onward.

-Looking at the walk all at once felt intimidating.
+Even though it wasn’t a long walk, thinking about it all at once felt intimidating.
 But block-by-block, it was no big deal!

 From Intimidating to Approachable